"I know, Watson, you share my love of all that is bizarre and outside the humdrum routine of ordinary life."

-Perspective Reversal: In "Snow Angels", after Sherlock, looking at some tire tracks, announces the thieves have made their escape in an ambulance without explaining how he knows, Watson, who he's supposed to be training as an investigator, irritably lists off other things about them (which she made up on the spot).
+Perspective Reversal: In "Snow Angels", after Sherlock, looking at some tire tracks, announces the thieves have made their escape in an ambulance without explaining how he knows, Joan, who he's supposed to be training as an investigator, irritably lists off other things about them (which she made up on the spot).
 Sherlock stares at her in confusion.

 Watson: Now you know what it feels like.
 Show me.

-Phantom Thief: Played with in "Leviathan".
+Phantom Thief: Played with in "The Leviathan".
 A criminal who Holmes and Watson question about the break-in of a unbeatable safe clue them in of a legendary thief who's pulled impossible heists.
 Turns out to be a fluke, and the crime in question was done by a Similar Squad of the jury who banded together.